aws4embeddedlinux/meta-aws-demos/CONTRIBUTING.md

 ## Finding contributions to work on
-Looking at the existing issues is a great way to find something to contribute on.
+Looking at the existing issues is a great way to find something to contribute to.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Code of Conduct